 Three judges decided not to seek retention 2020, creating 3 vacancies on the Marion Superior Court.
 Applications became available for attorneys to seek judicial office.
 Applicants were interviewed and evaluated by the Marion County Judicial Selection Committee, who recommended 3 finalists for each vacancy to the Governor.
 The Governor appoints a new judge or judges from among those finalists to fill the vacancy or vacancies.

 Marion County Judicial Vacancies - Application Deadline Extended and Interviews Rescheduled

-Due to the COVID-19 pandemic, the Marion County Judicial Selection Committee is extending the deadline for applications to fill the vacancies created by the end-of-year retirement of Judges David Dreyer, Barbara Crawford, and Marilyn Moores.
-The deadline of March 30, 2020 (announced on February 14) is now postponed until June 19, 2020 at 4:00pm (EDT).
+Due to the COVID-19 pandemic, the Marion County Judicial Selection Committee extended the deadline for applications to fill the vacancies created by the end-of-year retirement of Judges David Dreyer, Barbara Crawford, and Marilyn Moores.
+The deadline of March 30, 2020 (announced on February 14) was postponed until June 19, 2020 at 4:00pm (EDT).
 The applicant interviews scheduled for May 18, 19, and 20, 2020 will be rescheduled to late August/early September, 2020.

 (February 14, 2020, press release)

 2020 Incumbent Retention

 Sixteen Marion County judges in the Circuit & Superior Courts had terms that expire at the end of 2020.
 Those judges had until February 7 to indicate whether or not they wish to remain on the bench.
 The Marion County Judicial Selection Committee interviewed 13 incumbent judges and made a recommendation to the public about whether or not they should be retained in the November general election.